hsghori/CS-Notes/artificial_intelligence_notes.md

   intelligently (ordering) and ruling out assignment quickly (filtering).
 - Filtering
 	- Forward Checking
-		- Keep track of domains fro unassigned variiables and cross off bad options
+		- Keep track of domains for unassigned variiables and cross off bad options
 		- Remove values that violate a constraint in another variable when adding to the existing assignment.